 Oxidative stress is caused by an unfavorable balance between reactive oxygen species (ROS) and antioxidant defenses.
 ROS are generated during normal cellular metabolism, as a result of the influence of various environmental factors, as well as during pathological processes.
-Reactive oxygen species play an important role in the pathogenesis of cancer.
-Oxidative stress caused by increased free radical generation and/or decreased antioxidant level in the target cells and tissues has been suggested to play an important role in carcinogenesis [1].
-Free radicals are capable of altering all major classes of biomolecules, such as lipids, nucleic acids and proteins, with changes in their structure and function [2].
-Prime targets of free radicals are the polyunsaturated fatty acids in cell membranes and their interaction results in lipid peroxidation [3].
+Reactive oxygen species play an important role in the pathogenesis of cancer.1 Oxidative stress caused by increased free radical generation and/or decreased antioxidant level in the target cells and tissues has been suggested to play an important role in carcinogenesis.2 Free radicals are capable of altering all major classes of biomolecules, such as lipids, nucleic acids and proteins, with changes in their structure and function.
+Prime targets of free radicals are the polyunsaturated fatty acids in cell membranes and their interaction results in lipid peroxidation.
 The levels of free radical molecules are controlled by various cellular defense mechanisms, consisting of enzymatic (catalase, glutathione peroxidase, superoxide dismutase) and non-enzymatic (vit.
 E, vit.
-C, glutathione) components [4].
+C, glutathione) components.3

 ROS can be produced endogenously or exogenously.
-In vivo free radicals are created during normal aerobic respiration, by commencement of phagocytosing cells, in peroxisomes where fatty acids are degraded, and by auto-oxidation of various molecules [5].
-The mitochondria plays very important role and it is a major physiologic source of reactive oxygen species (ROS), which can be generated during mitochondrial respiration [6].
+In vivo free radicals are created during normal aerobic respiration, by commencement of phagocytosing cells, in peroxisomes where fatty acids are degraded, and by auto-oxidation of various molecules.
+The mitochondria plays very important role and it is a major physiologic source of reactive oxygen species (ROS), which can be generated during mitochondrial respiration.4 Super oxide radicals, formed by minor side reactions of the mitochondrial electron transport chain or by an NADH-independent enzyme can be converted to H_2O_2 and to a powerful oxidant, the hydroxyl radical.
+Oxidative stress in organisms leads to the peroxidation of all major biomolecules, such as DNA, proteins and lipids.
+The most widely used method to find oxidative stress is to determine lipid peroxidation with the Thiobarbituric acid reactive substances (TBARS) method.
+Among these targets, the peroxidation of lipids is basically damaging because the formation of lipid peroxidation product leads to spread of free radical reactions.
+The general process of lipid peroxidation consists of three stages: initiation, propagation and termination.5